fractl-io/fractl/README.md

 # The Fractl Programming Language

-Fractl is a data-oriented, declarative programming language that allows the development of business applications from high-level models or specifications.
-Fractl programs (or models) can be developed using traditional code-editors or they could be visually-designed in the generative-AI powered Fractl Design Studio.
+Fractl is a data-oriented, declarative programming language for developing business applications from high-level specifications.
+Fractl programs (also known as `models`) can be developed using traditional code-editors or they could be visually-designed in the generative-AI powered Fractl Design Studio.

-The Fractl language specification, its compiler and runtime are all fully open source.
+The Fractl language specification, its compiler and runtime are all open source.

 ## What Makes Fractl Special